Basavarajkembhavimath/share2learn/_posts/2025-11-06-executing-python-script.md

 Note: The above command assumes that "apples.py" file is present in the current folder where you are running this command

+## Directly executing Python script as a command

 On Linux ( and other Unix like systems ) there is another way to execute such scripts.
 We need to give execute permissions to this script and also somehow tell Bash shell to use "python" interpreter to execute this script.

 The second part is done using a "Shebang" statement that is written on the first line starting from the first column of the script as show below: